operasoftware/devopera/_extensions/browser-actions.md

 ### Popups

-To display a popup, you just need to make an HTML file (lets call it ‘popup.html’) which will be the web page displayed when the popup is opened.
+To display a popup, you just need to make an HTML file (let’s call it `popup.html`) which will be the web page displayed when the popup is opened.
 All you need to do is to mention this the extension manifest like so:

 	"page_action": {
 		"default_icon": "icon.png",